Diffeomorphic solutions of Ahlfors-Hopf equations: Monotone automorphic mappings.

 Then $V$ is open, as $H$ is continuous, and as it is monotone one can see $U$ is simply connected.
 Many of these facts about monotone mappings in two dimensions are collected in \cite{IO}.

 Now let $X$ be a component of $int(\overline{V})\setminus V$.
 These components are the cut points of $\partial V$.
 As $H$ is continuous we have $H(X)\in\IS(e,r)$ and as $X$ is accessible from both sides we must have $H(X)$ a point.
 That is $X$ is a hair in our previous terminology.
 Now $U=int(\overline{V})$ is also open and simply connected.
-Many such facts about monotone mappings in two dimensions are collected in \cite{IO}.
 However we are going to have to use more theory to establish the following. (the hypothesis that $H$ is a homeomorphism outside the disk is simply to avoid possible pathologies at $\infty$ and can easily be improved.)